OmaymaS/onceupondata/content/post/2022-04-17-deep-learning-practical-experience/index.md

 ## Problem framing (classification/regression)

 Till now, everything mentioned here is about models in general, and computer vision in specific.
 You might have noticed that most of the computer vision tutorials online are about **image classification, object detection, action recognition, etc.**.
 Coming with a different problem like Roger’s including **“predicting air pollution level as a continuous variable based on images”** where he framed it as regression problem is uncommon to see in this form.
-Usually image probles go with CNNs to use their power of feature extraction while considering the spatial relations.
-But it seemed to me that Roger wanted to use his pre-calculated features and feed to a series of dense layers.
+Usually image problems go with CNNs to use their power of feature extraction while considering the spatial relations.
+It seemed to me that Roger wanted to use his pre-calculated features and feed to a series of dense layers.

 When faced with an uncommon use case, you have some options to consider including: